goetmar/50projects/README.md

 - Open the repo folder with Visual Studio Code
 - Install the [Live Server Extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) for VS Code

 Then you need to activate live server.
 The easiest way to do this is to click on `Go Live` from the status bar.
-You could also right-click an `HTML` file from Explorer Window and click on `Open with Live Server`.
+You could also right-click a `HTML` file from Explorer Window and click on `Open with Live Server`.

 This will launch a local development server with live reload feature on Port:5500 where you can switch between the project folders to view the individual projects.